 We’ve always made collaboration a top priority, priding ourselves on avoiding the outsourcing so many companies rely on and managing a project in-house from end to end.
 In the past ‘in-house’ literally meant that everything happened in our Hungerford home, with all our collaborators working in one space.
 But the Triteq team is growing so much that we are now opening more doors for our clients.
 We have created The Engine Room in Hungerford and we are excited to move into our new Oxford home very soon.

 Investing in our dynamic workforce.

 Our app designers share ideas with our electronic engineers.
 Strategists work with regulatory experts.
 Software developers discuss opportunities with account managers.
 Every project brings together key people who remain connected through every stage.
-We have designed a process that covers every angle.

 The Oxford Trust Enterprise Awards recognise and celebrate the breadth of innovative science and technology companies and entrepreneurs working in the region.
 Triteq were sponsors of the Young Entrepreneur Award– celebrating the outstanding performance of the young founder/s (under 40) of an innovative science and tech company.

 Ready to support our NHS